This quick and easy Pesto Guide is my savior when it comes to making pesto in a pinch...

 When you think of pesto, what comes to mind?
 It is likely that you immediately imagine a beautiful green Pesto alla Genovese, made of basil, pine nuts, garlic, cheese, and olive oil.

 There is a reason this specific pesto is the most well known pesto; it's delicious.
 Nutty and herby are two truly incredible elements of any dish.
 My only, very small, issue with Pesto Genovese is its lack of acidity.
 I love acidic foods, especially alongside herbs.

 I also typically find myself substituting the pine nut for something else, something cheaper, let's be frank.
 The walnut is probably the most versatile nut there is, and I've found the most delicious ones come from California, so I often use these, but any nut will do.

 And while we're on the topic of substitutions, are you someone who always has some type of herb in your kitchen, but maybe that herb isn't always basil?
 Same here.
-I've made so many pestos, and I can confirm that almost any other herbs and even vegetables also work if substituted correctly.
+I've made so many pestos, and I can confirm that almost any other herb and even vegetables work if substituted correctly.